 In addition to holding a leadership post in one of our many clubs or athletic teams, students may be elected to lead as a member of Student Council, or get chosen to be part of our Host/Ambassador Program.
 There are numerous other opportunities within classroom settings and schoolwide events to take charge: our National Honor Society members (juniors and seniors selected by faculty vote), for example, take on myriad important roles, from tutoring to running charity fundraisers and our blood drive.
 In every case, students learn how to communicate with both their peers and faculty members to achieve a desired goal.

 Upper School Student Government

 Middle School Student Government

-The Middle School Student Council is elected in the fall and provides leadership for the Middle School.
+The Middle School Student Government is elected in the fall and provides leadership for the Middle School.
 Members of the Student Government are trained in leadership skills including how to establish agendas, run meetings, and interact in an exemplary manner with their peers and faculty members.
-The Middle School Student Council runs the school-wide Thanksgiving food drive as well as organizing Middle School Tag Days, Teacher Appreciation Day, and other fun activities throughout the school year.
-Middle School Student Council is made up of a Student Body President (8th grade), Student Body Vice President (7th grade), Student Body Secretary (6th grade), Student Body Treasurer (6th, 7th, or 8th grade), Blue and Gold Team Captains (both 8th grade and appointed by the faculty), and a representative from each Middle School homeroom.
+The Middle School Student Government runs the school-wide Thanksgiving food drive as well as organizing Middle School Tag Days, Teacher Appreciation Day, and other fun activities throughout the school year.
+Middle School Student Government is made up of a Student Body President (8th grade), Student Body Vice President (7th grade), Student Body Secretary (6th grade), Student Body Treasurer (6th, 7th, or 8th grade), Blue and Gold Team Captains (both 8th grade and appointed by the faculty), and a representative from each Middle School homeroom.

 The National Honor Society

 The Cornelian branch of the National Honor Society inducts students for membership based on nominations and vote by faculty.
 These students must maintain a 3.5 GPA and excel in all four pillars of the society: character, service, leadership, and scholarship (by maintaining a 3.5 GPA).
 The National Honor Society members provide tutoring for underclasswomen, run an annual blood drive as well as a spring flower sale for charity, as well as other selected charity events.